Digital Workflow and 3D Imaging for Implant Planning, Placement, And Restoration

-Computer guided implant surgery represents a giant step forward in the replacement of teeth with dental implants.
+Computer-guided implant surgery represents a giant step forward in the replacement of teeth with dental implants.
 Using Computerized Tomography (CT) Scan techniques and 3-D imaging, our specialists at IMPrESS Perio Implant Center can now visualize the placement of dental implants in three dimensions.
-This eliminates the guesswork involved determining what parts of the jawbone offer the best sites for dental implant placement.
-It also allows the dentist to create the permanent restoration prior to surgery and place the restoration the day of the surgery.
-Computer guided implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.
-The actual implant placement and final restoration is completed in hours, not months.
+This eliminates the guesswork involved in determining what parts of the jawbone offer the best sites for dental implant placement.
+It also allows the dentist to create permanent restoration prior to surgery and place the restoration on the day of the surgery.
+Computer-guided implant surgery provides greater patient satisfaction and simplifies the dental implant treatment process.
+The actual implant placement and final restoration are completed in hours, not months.
 Often referred to as Teeth-in-an-Hour™.

-This revolutionary system offers a more accurate and safer positioning of dental implants and provides the patient with permanent teeth at the same day.
-This technology enables your doctor to get an advanced, detailed look at the interior sections of the jaw bone, surrounding tissue and the nerves.
+This revolutionary system offers a more accurate and safer positioning of dental implants and provides the patient with permanent teeth on the same day.
+This technology enables your doctor to get an advanced, detailed look at the interior sections of the jaw bone, surrounding tissue, and the nerves.
 These CT scan machines are the same as those used to aid surgeons in joint replacement procedures.